Sinigang fried chicken wings are crispy, tangy, and full of that familiar sinigang flavor.

 Jump to:

-- Chicken: Wings and drumettes work best, but you can also use chicken thighs or drumsticks—just adjust the cooking time depending on the size.
-Boneless pieces work, too.
+- Chicken: Wings work best, but you can use thighs, drumsticks, or boneless pieces.
+Adjust the cooking time as needed.

-- Sinigang mix: Any powdered sinigang mix works—it adds that tangy, savory flavor we all love.
-If you don’t have it, you can try using tamarind paste or calamansi juice with a bit of salt and sugar.
-It won’t taste exactly the same, but it gives a similar sour-savory kick.
+- Sinigang mix: Use any powdered sinigang mix for that tangy, savory flavor.
+If you don't have it, try tamarind paste or calamansi juice with a little salt and sugar.
+It won't taste exactly the same, but it gives a similar sour taste.

-- All-purpose flour + cornstarch: This combo gives you a light, crunchy coating.
-You can sub cornstarch with rice flour or potato starch for a similar crisp texture.
+- All-purpose flour + cornstarch: This combination makes a light, crunchy coating.
+You can use rice flour or potato starch instead of cornstarch.

 - Baking powder: Helps make the coating extra crispy.
 Don't skip it!